michael-camilleri/vjagg/README.md

  This is the Development code for the iOS-side application.
 This is written in Swift, using the XCode development environment.
 The details of the algorithm are the same as for the android version up to some minor flow-control differences due to the different OS.

 ### Server
  This is the server code for communicating with the applications.
-This includes a number of statically-linked libraries/utilities.
+This includes a number of static linked libraries/utilities.
 The core code is written in C++.

 ### Figures
  A set of scripts to generate all the Figures in the paper, together with the associated data.
 These are written in python (3.6).